SwastikDas26/TaskMaster/README.md

 # It is deployed in Vercel
-It can be viewed on[Task Mate](https://task-mate-three.vercel.app).
+It can be viewed on [Task Mate](https://task-mate-three.vercel.app).

 # Getting Started with Create React App